 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a standard bin that wasn't built for the load.
-We route a 30-yard low-wall container with reinforced sides and a heavier floor plate; this setup allows our lowboy to haul the dense material while keeping the axle weight legal.
-We cap the fill volume below the visual rim.
-We also handle your general construction debris service for mixed job-site loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt per square.
+For these jobs, we route a 30-yard bin with reinforced sides and a heavier floor plate to manage the density.
+Our low-wall models are hauled by a lowboy to ensure we cap the fill volume below the visual rim; this keeps axle weight legal.
+We also offer a general construction debris service for mixed job site loads.

 Same-day Pickup for Fast Roof Project Turnover